Rayza-Slyce/Recruitment_Lure_Investigation_Pt2_Dynamic_Analysis/README.md

 - Legitimate service (Telegram Messenger network)
 - Located in the Netherlands
-- Likely used as a communication or signalling channel by the malware
+- Used as a communication or signalling channel by the malware

 **Assessment:**
 This IP is not inherently malicious but is being leveraged as part of the malware’s communication flow, indicating potential abuse of a legitimate platform.